gabriel-rosario/myTag/index.md

 Now, to begin the setup to use this language, it is assumed that you already have Python 3 installed.
 The external libraries need to be installed using PIP (if you have Python 3 installed, then this is also installed)

+You also need to install the PLY parsing tool.

+After this is installed, you need to install the external libraries located in the requirements.txt file by running ```pip install –r requirements.txt```

-Then, from the terminal, navigate to the cloned repository and run the following commands:
+Alternatively, you can install them seperately from the terminal.
+Navigate to the cloned repository and run the following commands:
 1. ```pip install pypdf2```
 2. ```pip install pymupdf```
 3. ```pip install ffmpy```